Course Recording

 (1:39:15)

-1. I have started to pastor my children.
-My son is 16 years old, and my daughter is 13 years old.
+- I started pastoring my children.
+My son is 16 years old and my daughter is 13 years old.
 They have both been in the church with us for many years.
 After studying this lesson, I feel that in terms of pastoral relationships, I have fatherly love for them, but many times I feel that I am too considerate of them.
-Many times I feel that if I push them too hard, they will resent me, and the effect will be counterproductive.
+Many times I feel that if I push them too hard, they will be disgusted and the effect will be counterproductive.
 Is it more difficult for parents to pastor their own children than for ordinary brothers and sisters?
 Is pastoring one's own children a suitable start for a Christian who is just beginning to learn how to pastor?
 (Bryan)

 (1:41:45)

-1. I have been serving a sister for about four months.
+- I have been serving a sister for about 4 months.
 When she first came, it was because of financial problems.
-She and her husband had always been scammed or failed in their investments for decades.
+She and her husband used to invest every time, but they were either scammed or the investment failed, and they had been struggling for decades.
 Not long ago, they borrowed 600,000 yuan to invest in tungsten mines, but because various procedures could not be completed, it has been stalled.
-The partner said they would refund the money, but it has been delayed for more than a month.
+The partner said they would refund the money to them, but it has been delayed for more than a month.
 This sister is very worried.
 My question is, should I be concerned about her financial problems or the problems behind her financial problems?
-This sister is easily worried about worldly things and has a very lacking mentality, so my idea is to build her faith in God so that she can become someone who trusts in God.
+This sister is easily worried about worldly things and has a very lacking mentality, so my idea is to build her faith in God so that she can become a person who trusts in God.
 Is this correct?
-(Weivian)
+(WeWeiAn)

 About Pastoring Family Members